Western Sydney Local Health District’s marketing and graphic design specialist has taken up a challenge few others would dare face.

 Hundreds of kilometres from the outback and the nearest wild packs of this incredible animal, he accepts it will be a hard fight to win.

-But that has not stopped the corporate communications specialist from Westmead Hospital using every minute of his spare time to achieve his goal.
+But that has not stopped the corporate communications specialist based at Westmead Hospital using every minute of his spare time to achieve his goal.

 “I had my own pet dingo, dingo-cross, and found it really difficult to get information about just general things, how to care for them, because they are different to dogs,” Josh said.